Facilitative leadership as a response to uncertainty and pressure to change

 Deliberately shaping moderating leadership

-In the “Moderating Leadership” learning program we address these challenges in a targeted way.
-Leaders reflect on their role, strengthen their process and facilitation skills, and learn how to design meetings, decision-making processes, and change situations in a clear and effective way.
+In our learning program, we specifically address these challenges.
+Leaders reflect on their role, strengthen their process and moderation skills, and learn how to structure meetings, decision-making processes, and change situations clearly and effectively.